Corey Holmes: Saskatchewan Roughriders

+Hamilton Tiger-Cats

+On April 12, 2006, Holmes was traded to the Hamilton Tiger-Cats, along with Scott Gordon, in exchange for the first overall pick in the 2006 CFL dispersal draft, which was used to select Kerry Joseph.
+After suffering a knee injury and coupled with the fact that his contract was expiring in 2007, the Tiger-Cats explored trade options for Holmes in early September.
+However, on September 18, 2006, he agreed to a three-year contract extension with the Tiger-Cats.
+He played in just ten games in 2006, where he recorded 64 carries for 369 yards and a touchdown, 33 catches for 263 yards, 25 punt returns for 125 yards, and 22 kickoff returns for 72 yards.

+In 2007, Holmes played in eight games with the Tiger-Cats, recording 14 rush attempts for 74 yards, nine receptions for 53 yards, 22 kickoff returns for 424 yards, and 14 punt returns for 74 yards.

+Saskatchewan Roughriders (II)

+On August 19, 2007, Holmes was traded back to the Roughriders, along with Chris Getzlaf, for Jason Armstead.
+He played in nine regular season games for the Roughriders in 2007 where he had 14 carries for 73 rushing yards and two touchdowns, ten receptions for 135 yards and two touchdowns, 35 punt returns for 411 yards, and 33 kickoff returns for 584 yards.
+Holmes also played in his first Grey Cup game, where he had nine punt returns for 83 yards and two kickoff returns for 43 yards in the 95th Grey Cup championship victory over the Winnipeg Blue Bombers.

-2007 was his seventh season in the CFL.
-He was traded back to the Riders, along with Chris Getzlaf, for Wide Receiver Jason Armstead in August.
-He was subsequently released by the Riders on January 29, 2008, a transaction that was not well received by Roughrider fans due to his immense popularity.
-Saskatchewan released Corey Holmes largely because they were over the salary cap, and that Corey was a casualty of that situation.
-Corey stated in the Regina Leader Post that he was earning $165,000 per year and that he was due a $30,000 bonus immediately.
-By releasing Corey, Saskatchewan evaded paying the bonus.
-Corey further stated that "It's time for me to start planning for the future.
+In the following off-season, Holmes was released by the Riders on January 29, 2008, a transaction that was not well received by Roughrider fans due to his immense popularity.
+Saskatchewan released Holmes largely because they were over the salary cap, and he became a casualty of that situation.
+He stated in the Regina Leader Post that he was earning $165,000 per year and that he was due a $30,000 bonus immediately.
+By releasing Holmes, Saskatchewan evaded paying the bonus.
+He further stated that "It's time for me to start planning for the future.
 We'll see if Saskatchewan hires a new coach who wants me.
 If not, I'll let the day go by and I'll keep talking to God.
 I can't let one rock get in my way.
 If I'm not playing anymore, it means I'll get into coaching.
 I really want to coach.
 I'll see what God wants me to do."